jaywunder/jaywunder.github.io/projects.md

 ---

 ### [Breakout](/breakout)
 #### A clone of the game "Breakout" for the Atari.
-I made this game for machine learning research, I want to make a neural network learn how to play breakout.
+I made this game for machine learning research, I'm going to make a neural network learn how to play breakout.

 ### [Vector Field Visualizer](/vector-field)
 #### A visualizer for vector fields.
 Just enter the equation for `dy/dx` and watch it refresh.